brillout/wildcard-api/docs/readme.template.md

 to extensively access Facebook's social graph.

 To sum up:
-- You want to expose your data to the world?
+- You want to expose your data to third parties?
 Use REST/GraphQL.
 - You want to expose your data to yourself?
 Use RPC.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path